Shirokane-takanawa Station: History

 Shirokane-takanawa Station opened on September 26, 2000.
+Prior to its opening, the station's provisional name was Seishokomae Station.

 The station facilities of the Namboku Line were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 On August 25, 2021, an acid attack took place at the station where a 22-year-old businessman sustained burns to his face, while a 34-year-old woman had burns on her legs.